Back to California

 What This Bill Does

-• Allows LLCs to give a certificate showing they exist and who has the power to act on behalf of the company to licensed escrow agents, real estate brokers, and title insurance companies.
+• Allows LLCs to present a certification of the company's current status and authority to licensed escrow agents, real estate brokers, and title insurance companies.

-• Requires this certification to include specific information about the company's operating agreement and other documents that have not been changed in ways that would make the information incorrect.
+• Requires this certification to confirm specific facts about the LLC’s operating agreement or other governing documents have not been revoked, modified, or amended in ways that would make its representations incorrect.

 Who It Names or Affects